Alaska Department of Fish and Game

 He has survived two airplane crashes in bush Alaska.
 He has fought off an angry polar bear with only a jammed-shotgun-turned-baseball-bat.
 He has been driven to the North Pole – by sled dogs.
 And he has looked into the eye of a whale, touched its head, and lived to tell the tale.

-What sounds like a script for the "Most Interesting Man in the World" is actually reality for Geoff Carroll, Area Wildlife Biologist for the Alaska Department of ...
+What sounds like a script for the "Most Interesting Man in the World" is actually reality for Geoff Carroll, Area Wildlife Biologist for the Alaska Department of Fish and Game (ADF&G). ...
 Geoff Carroll Article Continued

 Mountain Goats in Focus